mimblewimble/grin-rfcs/text/0000-fix-fees.md

 We can calibrate the fee system by stipulating that creating one output should cost at least one Grin-cent (formerly 0.4 Grin-cent).
 Linearity is another desirable property, which for instance allows the two parties in a payjoin to each pay their own input and output fees, while splitting the kernel fee.
+The least significant bits will specify a minimum fee overpayment factor, preventing aggregation with lesser overpaying transactions.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation